Corporate Team Building: A Postmodern Evolution at the Intersection of Sports and Human Resources Management

 A more participatory management style

-Here we see the need to rethink traditional management methods.
-This marks the emergence of participatory management and the gradual shift away from discipline as the primary means of directing employees and driving their efficiency (Ehrenberg, 1999).
+This highlights the need to rethink traditional management methods.
+It marks the emergence of participatory management and the gradual shift away from discipline as the primary means of directing employees and driving their effectiveness (Ehrenberg, 1999).
 The idea is to “transform workers into entrepreneurs of their own tasks” (Ehrenberg, 1999, p.
 224) in favor of engagement and greater autonomy.
-“Participatory management, as a management method and a way of exercising authority, is the area on which managers’ concerns are currently focused” (Ibid., p.
+“Participative management, as a management method and a way of exercising authority, is the area on which managers’ concerns are currently focused” (Ibid., p.
 223).
-Team-building programs can be viewed as an embodiment of this form of participatory management.
+Team-building programs can be viewed as a manifestation of this form of participative management.
 Indeed, they offer a different source of motivation for employees by making them active participants in the activity.
-For example, the case studies examine a group of sales representatives participating in a ride in an electric Mehari or on a catamaran.
+For example, the study examines the case of a group of sales representatives participating in a ride in an electric Mehari or on a catamaran.
 These are activities that the company in question incorporates into its commercial offerings aimed at its business clientele.
 Here, the goal of these activities is to motivate the company’s top salespeople by rewarding them without incorporating any element of competition.
-They will experience an activity entirely focused on relaxation and leisure, but this time away from their daily work routine can contribute to the motivation of the employees who have been offered the activity in question.
-In this context, team building and sports are viewed as ways to foster acceptance of unpredictability within recreational activities and as a response to the pursuit of economic efficiency and employee motivation (Ibid.).
-For one of the industry professionals interviewed (Adrien), the motivation derived from team-building experiences remains linked to performance goals: “If we can combine relaxation with concepts of group performance, it’s always a win-win for managers.”
+They will experience an activity based entirely on relaxation and leisure, but this time away from their daily work routine can contribute to the motivation of the employees who have been offered the activity in question.
+In this context, team building and sports are viewed as ways to foster acceptance of unpredictability in recreational activities and as a response to the pursuit of economic efficiency and employee motivation (Ibid.).
+According to one of the industry professionals interviewed (Adrien), the motivation derived from a team-building experience remains linked to performance goals: “If we can combine relaxation with concepts of group performance, it’s always a win-win for managers.”

 Participatory management, which introduces the concept of responsibility while setting aside the emphasis on obedience found in earlier management models, is facilitated by sports and the values they embody (Barbusse, 2002).
 Team-building activities could therefore be designed to foster shared values between the company and its employees, as well as to create a shared experience and sense of community for them.
 Moreover, sports themselves foster values such as cohesion, collectivity, team spirit, solidarity, and integration (Pierre, 2011).
-The use of sports therefore seems to be an effective way to manage individuals in a new society and to instill in them what the company wants them to internalize deeply.
-In this regard, we mentioned earlier the creation of bonds among employees, the unifying aspect of team building, and its ability to improve cohesion among individuals: aspects that were raised by all our interviewees.
-Team building thus appears relevant for developing a sense of belonging to the company.
+The use of sports therefore appears to be an effective way to manage individuals in a new society and to instill in them the values the company wants them to internalize deeply.
+In this regard, we mentioned earlier the creation of bonds among employees, the unifying aspect of team building, and its ability to improve cohesion among individuals—aspects that were raised by all of our interviewees.
+Team building thus appears to be an effective way to foster a sense of belonging to the company.

-New management approaches, particularly the introduction of participatory management, are influencing the team-building market and the services it offers.
-Team-building programs must incorporate these new challenges by offering fun and relaxing activities that can motivate employees, help them buy into a vision, and, more broadly, foster a sense of belonging to the company culture.
+New management approaches—particularly the introduction of participatory management—are influencing the team-building market and the services offered within it.
+Team-building programs must incorporate these new challenges by offering relaxing and enjoyable activities that can motivate employees, help them buy into a shared vision, and, more broadly, foster a sense of belonging to the company culture.
 As employees feel closer to their managers and their organization, they will be more engaged and motivated in their work.

-Since Mayo’s Human Relations Theory (1939), it has been widely accepted that an employee who feels valued by their company and who feels a sense of emotional connection to it will be more effective at work because they are more satisfied.
-Employees now appear to be more receptive to an approach based on emotions than to one focused solely on ever-increasing economic profitability, which pays no heed to their satisfaction or motivation.
+Since Mayo’s Human Relations theory (1939), it has been widely accepted that an employee who feels valued by their company and who feels emotionally connected to it will be more effective at work because they are more satisfied.
+Employees therefore now appear to be more receptive to an approach based on emotions than to one focused solely on ever-increasing economic profitability, which pays no heed to their satisfaction or motivation.

-Our postmodern society is known to take a toll on physical health (musculoskeletal disorders, cardiovascular diseases) and mental health, including stress, anxiety, and the risk of burnout (Barbusse, 2002).
+Our postmodern society is known to take a toll on physical health (musculoskeletal disorders, cardiovascular diseases) and to contribute to mental health issues such as stress, anxiety, and the risk of “burnout” (Barbusse, 2002).

-Massimo, the sales manager, notes, “I’ve noticed a growing trend toward workplace well-being—organizing yoga sessions, gentle morning stretches, or perhaps massages.
-In my view, these values are really becoming the norm.”
-Sarah, the communications manager, emphasizes, “Shared values and relationships among colleagues are key factors in employees’ well-being and their commitment to the company.”
+Massimo, the sales manager, will note, “I’ve noticed a shift toward workplace well-being—organizing yoga sessions, gentle morning stretches, and perhaps even massages.
+In my view, these values are actually becoming trends.”
+Sarah, the communications manager, will emphasize, “Shared values and relationships among employees are key factors in their well-being and their commitment to the company.”

-For the company, it is also an effective way to minimize absenteeism and employee fatigue, which can be counterproductive (Barbusse, 2002) and may result from these conditions.
-The changes society has undergone and new management methods—particularly participatory management, which highlights employees’ feelings and satisfaction—along with the benefits of sports (a vehicle for values, commitment, and well-being)—make team-building management a powerful new tool that is becoming increasingly widespread among HRM practices.
+For the company, it is also an effective way to minimize absenteeism and employee fatigue—which can be counterproductive (Barbusse, 2002) and may result from these conditions.
+The changes society has undergone and new management methods—particularly participatory management, which emphasizes employees’ feelings and satisfaction, as well as the benefits of sports (as a vehicle for values, commitment, and well-being)—make team-building a powerful new tool that is becoming increasingly widespread among HRM practices.
 These new concerns play a major role in shaping the range of team-building offerings.

 Conclusion

-Our survey has highlighted certain trends in team building.
+Our survey has shed light on certain trends in team building.
 These trends appear to be driven by shifts in the values associated with sports.
-We observe a growing emphasis on leisure and a pursuit of playful enjoyment, which seems to be reflected in our study.
+We observe a rise in recreational activities and a pursuit of playful enjoyment that seems to be reflected in our study area.
 The concepts of experience and emotion are also important in team-building activities, as they allow employees to create shared experiences and forge bonds that will endure once they return to the workplace.
 In the postmodern era, team building thus appears to be undergoing the same changes as sports, shifting away from a focus on performance and competition toward playful activities centered on enjoyment.
-Furthermore, emotions experienced together, in the present moment and in a specific place (for example, during a team-building day), are predominant in postmodernity.
+Furthermore, emotions experienced together—in the present moment and in a specific place (for example, during a team-building day)—play a predominant role in postmodernity.

-In addition to a shift in the use of sports and its values, postmodernity has also seen the emergence of new management methods.
-We now speak of the “facilitator-manager,” who is responsible for fostering cooperation among team members, for example through the completion of a shared project (Lacan, 2016).
-The term “collaboration” has, in fact, come up several times in the comments of professionals who note that client requests for team-building activities allow participants to get involved in order to work toward a “shared project” (Massimo) or “a common goal” (Adrien).
-Corporate management is also influenced by the importance placed on well-being.
-It appears that companies are beginning to understand that employees want to take care of themselves and wish to contribute, through their practices, to their fulfillment in the professional sphere (Lacan, 2016).
+In addition to a shift in the use of sports and its values, postmodernity has thus seen the emergence of new management methods.
+We now speak of the “facilitator-manager,” who is responsible for fostering cooperation among team members—for example, through the accomplishment of a shared project (Lacan, 2016).
+The term “collaboration” has, in fact, come up several times in the comments of professionals who note that client requests for team-building activities often involve activities that allow participants to get involved in order to work toward a “shared project” (Massimo) or “a common goal” (Adrien).
+Corporate management is also influenced by the emphasis placed on well-being.
+It appears that companies are beginning to understand that employees want to take care of themselves and wish to contribute, through their own practices, to their professional fulfillment (Lacan, 2016).

-When it comes to today’s team-building activities, our study suggests a shift toward more “collaborative” activities that allow participants to share experiences and emotions—much like the evolution of sports toward more hedonistic values centered on enjoyment and well-being.
+When it comes to today’s forms of team building, our study suggests a shift toward more “collaborative” activities that allow participants to share experiences and emotions—much like the evolution of sports toward more hedonistic values centered on pleasure and well-being.
 In this vein, we envision activities that foster interaction among individuals and encourage discussion, where everyone’s skills are essential to achieving a common goal.
-Based on our study, creative and construction programs featuring open-access multi-activity workshops appear to align with postmodern trends.
-In this form, team building would address a key concern for managers: bringing employees together and improving their relationships within the company.
+Based on our study, creative and hands-on programs—featuring open-access multi-activity workshops—appear to align with postmodern trends.
+In this form, team building could address a key concern for managers: bringing employees together and improving their relationships within the company.

 Finally, based on this survey, we could explore a new line of research.
-Regarding today’s team-building activities, our study suggests a shift toward more “collaborative” activities that allow participants to share experiences and emotions—much like the evolution of sports toward more hedonistic values, such as pleasure and well-being.
+Regarding today’s forms of team building, our study suggests a focus on more “collaborative” activities that allow participants to share experiences and emotions—much like the shift in sports toward more hedonistic values, such as pleasure and well-being.
 In this vein, we envision activities that foster interaction among individuals and encourage discussion, where everyone’s skills are essential to achieving a common goal.
-Based on our study, creative and construction programs featuring open-access multi-activity workshops appear to align with postmodern trends.
-In this form, team building would address a key concern for managers: bringing employees together and improving their relationships within the company.
+Based on our study, creative and hands-on programs—featuring open-access multi-activity workshops—appear to align with postmodern trends.
+In this form, team building could address a key concern for managers: bringing employees together and improving their relationships within the company.

 Bibliography